ConradIrwin/pry-rescue/README.md

 ### try-again

 Once you've used Pry's `edit` or command to fix your code, you can issue a `try-again` command to re-run your code.
-For rails and rack, this re-runs the request, for minitest and rspec, it re-runs the current test, for more advanced users this re-runs the `Pry::rescue{ }` block.
+For Rails and rack, this re-runs the request, for minitest and rspec, it re-runs the current test, for more advanced users this re-runs the `Pry::rescue{ }` block.